pulibrary/lux-design-system/README.md

 #### Tips
 * If you have a passphrase on your ssh key, run ssh-add ~/.ssh/id_ed25519 (or wherever your key is located).
 * If you use a security key, rather than an authenticator app, for two-factor authentication in npmjs.com, make sure that "Require two-factor authentication for write actions" is not checked in your account 2FA settings.
+    * Go to:Account -> Manage Two-Factor Authentication -> Uncheck 'Additional Options' -> Update Preferences.
 If it is checked, np will ask you for an OTP from your phone, and won't allow you to push without it.

 ### Deploy the styleguide to GitHub Pages
 ```